zhero-web-sec/zhero-web-sec.github.io/_publications/2025-03-18-paper-title-number-5.md

 **More**

-At the time of writing, applications on Vercel, Netlify, and [Cloudflare](https://developers.cloudflare.com/changelog/2025-03-22-next-js-vulnerability-waf/) are apparently no longer vulnerable:
+At the time of writing, applications on Vercel and Netlify are apparently no longer vulnerable (*Update: Cloudflare [has moved this rule to opt-in only](https://x.com/elithrar/status/1903526240847331362) due to numerous false positives that fail to distinguish between requests from legitimate users and those from potential attackers*):

 <img src="/images/next-middleware-14.png" width="70%" style="display: block; margin: 0 auto">